Family Day is a statutory holiday in mid-February. It’s a busy time to visit Whistler as the resort offers special deals and events in normal years.

 On the Mountain

 February is generally a great month to Ski or Snowboard at Whistler Blackcomb.
 Winter time runs from December to March in Whistler so February is still in the midst of the snowy months.
-Daily temperatures in the Village range from around +3 degrees down to -5 degrees (Celsius) with temperatures being even colder the further up the mountain you go.
+Daily temperatures in the Village range from around +3 degrees down to -5 degrees (Celsius) in February most years with temperatures being even colder the further up the mountain you go.

 While discounts on lift tickets are rare, kids usually receive free ski or snowboard rentals with a paying adult at select rental locations across the town on the Family Day weekend.